szewailawlis/prompt-playbook/README.md

-# prompt-playbook
-A/B tests on how you brief an AI coding agent.
-Tested on Claude Fable 5.
 # Prompt Playbook

 A/B tests on how you brief an AI coding agent — and what actually changes in the output.